fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl10.rst

 =========================

-We have a couple of common questions about code in the LLVM IR form - let's just get these out of the way right now, shall we?
+We have a couple of common questions about code in the LLVM IR form - let's just getValue these out of the way right now, shall we?

 Target Independence
 -------------------